Domenicopezzullo/AssemblyThingsIdk/README.md

 # AssemblyThingsIdk

-# Instructions to run
+Instructions to run:

-(idk why you would ever run this but ok) make, just make
+(Idk why you would ever run this but ok)

+make, just  make